ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 I've added some of my internal tools, which improved my workflow in Renoise alot.
 I don't want to mantain more than one tool, so I've added them to this tool instead.
-It's optional and disabled by default.
+The context menu ones are optional and disabled by default.
 You need to enable them in the piano roll settings (restart of Renoise is needed).

 [<img src="https://img.youtube.com/vi/TYaiSegnP9A/0.jpg" width="400">](https://www.youtube.com/watch?v=TYaiSegnP9A)